 Eggs are deposited during the spring and summer months in decomposing organic matter.
-These eggs will then hatch into maggots and will feed on this same organic material.
+These eggs will then hatch into drain fly larvae and will feed on this same organic material.
 In the right conditions, they will mature over the course of two weeks into pupae with a hard shell from which the adult fly is born.

 Types of Drain Flies